Nepalese Civil War: Overview

-Throughout the war, the government controlled the main cities and towns, whilst the Maoists dominated the rural areas.
+Throughout the war, the government controlled the main cities and towns, while the Maoists dominated the rural areas.
 In August 2004, the Maoists declared a week-long blockade of Kathmandu city which was later called off.

 On 1 February 2005, in response to the inability of the relatively democratic government to restore order, King Gyanendra seized direct power and declared a state of emergency in an attempt to definitively end the insurgency.
-He proclaimed, "democracy and progress contradict one another... in pursuit of liberalism, we should never overlook an important aspect of our conduct, namely discipline."
+He proclaimed, "democracy and progress contradict one another...in pursuit of liberalism, we should never overlook an important aspect of our conduct, namely discipline."
 As a result of this takeover, the United Kingdom and India both suspended their material support for Nepal.
-According to reports by Nepali newspaper Kantipur, China supplied arms and military equipment to the Gyandera regime in November 2005; it was the first time China provided arms during the decade long conflict.
+According to reports by Nepali newspaper Kantipur, China supplied arms and military equipment to the Gyanendra regime in November 2005; it was the first time China provided arms during the decade long conflict.
 On 5 May 2005, in response to the takeover by King Gyanendra, seven political parties began talks to form a Seven Party Alliance (SPA).
 On 22 November 2005, with support from the Indian government, Maoist rebels and the SPA jointly issued a 12-point resolution, which described autocratic monarchy as the main obstacle to "democracy, peace, prosperity, social upliftment and an independent and sovereign Nepal", and included a commitment to hold elections to a constituent assembly and for the Maoist rebels to renounce violence.

-In 2006, violent conflict decreased significantly, and instead, resistance transformed to non-violent pro-democracy demonstrations.
+In 2006, violent conflict decreased significantly, and instead, resistance transformed into non-violent pro-democracy demonstrations.
 The municipal elections held in February were boycotted by seven major parties.
 Instead, over 70 minor political parties promoted candidates.
 Officially, voter turnaround was 20 percent.
 Throughout April, pro-democracy demonstrations were held across Nepal, and 19 demonstrators were killed, over 400 protesters were arrested, while dozens of others were injured.
 On 21 April, King Gyanendra announced that he would return governance to the SPA, but this offer was rejected by both the Maoist rebels and the SPA.
 On 24 April, King Gyanendra announced that he would also reinstate the House of Representatives, which satisfied the SPA, who formed the reinstated house.
 On 9 August, the government and the Maoist rebels agreed to accept the United Nations to monitor the peace process and to manage the arms of both sides.
-On 21 November, the government, the SPA, and the Maoist rebels signed the Comprehensive Peace Accord, which formally ended the civil war.
+On 21 November, the government, the SPA, and the Maoist rebels signed the Comprehensive Peace Accord, which formally ended the conflict.

-The Civil War forced young workers to seek work abroad, predominantly in the Persian Gulf and south-east Asia.
+The conflict forced young workers to seek work abroad, predominantly in the Persian Gulf and south-east Asia.
 The economy of Nepal is still heavily dependent on the infusion of foreign income from these migrant workers.
-As a result of the civil war, Nepal's tourism industry suffered considerably.
+As a result of the conflict, Nepal's tourism industry suffered considerably.